 Fig 1: Gas Chromatograph of Methanol Extract of whole 'Ataiko' (Aframomum danielli) seeds

-Table 2 shows results on the dichloromethane/methanol extract of whole seeds of Ataiko ie Aframomum danielli.
+Table 2 shows results on the blended dichloromethane-methanol extract of whole seeds of Ataiko ie Aframomum danielli.
 Results indicated the presence of 11 compunds.
 The most abundant compounds were cis-Vaccenic acid, 9,12-octadecadienoic acid (Z,Z), n-Hexadecanoic acid, octadecanoic acid and linoeliadic acid.
 These had relative abundance of 40.39, 13.95, 13.44, 10.33 and 9.89% respectively.
 Vaccenic have been discovered in some plant fats, it also was identified in the whole seeds of Aframomum danielli.
 It is considered a functional ingredient as a result of being a precursor to the endogenous synthesis of rumenic acid (ie conjugated linoleic acid by lactic acid bacteria in humans (Caballero et al., 2021).
 Conjugated linoleic acid has a number of health benefits such as anticancer, antidiabetic, antioxidant, anti-obesity and anti-inflammatory effects (Nasrollahzadeh et al., 2023).
 Hence, the presence of cis-vaccenic acid in substantial quantities in whole Ataiko seeds could proffer good health benefits when consumed as it can be a substrate for the production of conjugated linoleic acid by lactic acid bacteria (LAB) in the human gut.

 9,12-Octadecadienoic acid (Z, Z) (ie linoleic acid) observed in whole Ataiko seeds were also reported as the major bioactive compound found in all the extracts of Benincasa hispida and Curcubita moschata that were studied by Muzzahid et al .(2023).
 It plays an important role in prostaglandin biosynthesis in cell membranes which in turn has anti-inflammatory functions, antihistamic, anti-arthritic and heptatoprotective functions (Henry et al., 2002; Mensah-Agyei et al., 2020).
 Octadecanoic acid (ie stearic) acid is a saturated fatty acid and is waxy.
 It is predominant in animal fats but also a major fatty acid found in cocoa butter and shea butter (Beare-Rogers et al.,2001).
 Wang et al.(2006) reported that stearic acid has neuroprotective effect against oxidative stress induced by oxygen-glucose deprivation on cortical or hippocampus through phosphatidylinositol 3-kinase dependent mechanism.